ManishKuPatra254/Cust-Ts/README.md

 6. Order Management: Users can view their order history and check the status of their orders.

 # Requirements . . .
-React JS
+1.React JS
-Redux
+2.Redux
-Material UI
+3.Material UI
-Auth0
+4.Auth0
-React Router Dom
+5.React Router Dom